PermissionsSystems/Backend/README.md

 - Why are there 2 tsconfig files ?

 Dues to issues with jest ( or possibly one of my node modules ), running tests throws errors, that simpl-loggar does not include any d.ts files.
 This does work perfectly in code, but not in jest. tsconfig.test.json only disabled d.ts validation.

+4. This app will be broken, when you deploy it with multiple pods in k8s

+Due to how express session is made, Having multiple pods will make express-session break in login system, because express store is locall and not shared.
+This can be fixed, by creating shared store in some kind of database.